wombleton/gitlaw-nz/acts/C/Crimes of Torture Act 1989.md

 ##### 3 Acts of torture

-*   (1) Every person is liable upon conviction on indictment to imprisonment for a term not exceeding 14 years who, being a person to whom this section applies or acting at the instigation or with the consent or acquiescence of such a person, whether in or outside New Zealand,---
+*   (1) Every person is liable upon conviction to imprisonment for a term not exceeding 14 years who, being a person to whom this section applies or acting at the instigation or with the consent or acquiescence of such a person, whether in or outside New Zealand,---

     *   (a) commits an act of torture; or